Nancy J. Newman, Founder and President

 Rebecca Hooley, is a graduate of Columbia Law School and is a deputy County Counsel for Contra Costa County.
 A dedicated advocate for women’s rights, she has been involved with Queen’s Bench for 10 years and was its president in 2012.
 Prior to her legal career, she lived in Central America and worked for a Guatemalan human rights organization.
 She joined the board of IANGEL to expand her work for gender equity to the national and international arena.

-Mary Wolverton, Secretary
+Mary Wolverton, Secretary and Treasurer

 Mary Wolverton is an accomplished trial lawyer and partner of the law firm of Peterson, Johnson, & Murray, S.C., in Milwaukee, Wisconsin, where she handles medical malpractice litigation.
 A staunch advocate for women and justice, Mary was a founding mother of Wisconsin’s Association for Women Lawyers, and is a past president Civil Trial Counsel of Wisconsin.
 She led the NCWBA as president from 2000-2001, during which time she expanded the NCWBA’s networking and connection to other women’s bar associations around the world.